Aventus-Network-Services/documentation/.github/ISSUE_TEMPLATE/general-question-.md

 ---

-This should be limited to general questions about the system/process and not for improvement suggestions.
+This should be limited to general questions about the system/process described in a documentation in this repo and not for improvement suggestions.